Patient education: High-grade glioma in adults (Beyond the Basics)

 ●Cognitive symptoms like memory loss, personality change, confusion, speech problems

-●Seizures — Seizures occur in more than one-half of patients with grade III gliomas and about one-fourth of patients with grade IV gliomas.
+●Seizures – Seizures occur in more than one-half of patients with grade III gliomas and about one-fourth of patients with grade IV gliomas.
 Seizures are caused by disorganized electrical activity in the brain.
-Medications can help to control seizures.
+Medications are usually necessary to control seizures.

 Other common symptoms of brain tumors include muscle weakness, visual symptoms, and changes in sensation.

 HIGH-GRADE GLIOMA TESTS

 Imaging studies — If your healthcare provider is concerned about your symptoms, s/he may recommend a scan of the brain.
 This can be done using MRI or CT.
 Both tests provide a very detailed image of the brain.
 Usually, a contrast dye is also given through a vein for the CT or MRI to better visualize the brain.
 However, a CT or MRI cannot determine for sure if a mass is a cancerous tumor.

-Biopsy — The only way to determine the type of tumor with certainty is for a neurosurgeon to remove a piece of the tumor (biopsy), usually during surgery.
+Biopsy — The only way to determine the type of tumor with certainty is for a neurosurgeon to remove a piece of the tumor (resection), usually during surgery.
 A pathologist will then examine the biopsy under a microscope.

 However, a biopsy may be done without surgery; this approach is preferred if the tumor is located within a critical area of the brain or if you are too sick for surgery.
 In these circumstances, a procedure called a stereotactic needle biopsy is used to take a sample of the tumor by inserting a needle through the skull into the brain itself.

 HIGH-GRADE GLIOMA INITIAL TREATMENT

-Treatment of a high-grade glioma includes measures to relieve symptoms and eliminate or reduce the tumor.
+Treatment of a high-grade glioma includes measures to relieve symptoms and eliminate or control the tumor.
 This may include surgery, radiation, and/or chemotherapy.
-(See "Initial postoperative therapy for glioblastoma and anaplastic astrocytoma" and "Adjuvant radiation therapy for high-grade gliomas" and "Clinical manifestations and initial surgical approach to patients with high-grade gliomas".)
+(See "Initial postoperative therapy for glioblastoma and anaplastic astrocytoma" and "Radiation therapy for high-grade gliomas" and "Clinical presentation, initial surgical approach, and prognosis of high-grade gliomas".)